nomoid/Roguelike/doc/game_design.md

-# Design Doc for Weed Strike
+# Design Doc for Legend of J

 ### Goals